figglewatts/CMRoguelike/README.md

 CMRoguelike
 ===========

 A Roguelike made in 42 hours for Chelmsford Makerspace's CMJam.
-See: www.gamejam.cmspace.org
+See: <a href="gamejam.cmspace.org">gamejam.cmspace.org</a>.